temporalio/documentation/docs/application-development/debugging.md

 id: debugging
 title: Application development - debugging
 sidebar_label: Debugging
-description: The Debugging section of the Temporal Application development guide covers the many ways to test the state of your Temporal Application; that is, ways to view which Workflow Executions are tracked by the Platform and the state of any given Workflow Execution, either currently or at points of an execution.
+description: The Debugging section of the Temporal Developer's guide covers the many ways to debug of your application.
 toc_max_heading_level: 4
 ---